 Fully developed adult bed bug

 This is the last stage of their life cycle.
-They will spent most of their time hiding, mating and laying eggs.
+They will spend most of their time hiding, mating and laying eggs.

 Signs of a bed bug infestation